paritytech/polkassembly/kubernetes/README.md

 ## How to set environment variables

 1. The helm chart first takes all the variables from [values.yaml](./polkassembly/values.yaml).
-1. Then if the helm program is called with the `--values=` flag it takes all the variables from this file and applies it (possibly overwirting variables from the previous `values.yaml`).
+1. Then if the helm program is called with the `--values=` flag it takes all the variables from this file and applies it.
+In our case, it takes the files [values-dashboards-cluster-1.yaml (for test)](./polkassembly/values-dashboards-cluster-1.yaml) or [values-parity-prod.yaml (for prod)](./polkassembly/values-parity-prod.yaml).
+It may overwrites variables that were set in `values.yaml`.
 1. Finally, if helm is called the `--set` flags the individual variables in the `--set` will be applied to the chart.
 Example in `gitlab-ci.yml` [here](https://github.com/paritytech/polkassembly/blob/master/.gitlab-ci.yml#L189).

 Ideally, any non secret variable should be set in [values.yaml](./polkassembly/values.yaml).
 If the variable differs between test/prod or kusama/polkadot, it can be set in [values-dashboards-cluster-1.yaml (for test)](./polkassembly/values-dashboards-cluster-1.yaml) or [values-parity-prod.yaml (for prod)](./polkassembly/values-parity-prod.yaml).